 Bookmakers offer in-play odds on all major sports.
-Betting exchanges also offer live markets, so you can lay in-play bets just as you would for pre-match bets.
+Betting exchanges also offer live markets with the option to lay in-play bets.

 In-play matched betting offers involve placing an in-play bet at a bookmaker, then laying the same selection at the exchange to qualify for a free bet.

-In-play matched betting is different to Placing bets before an event starts.
+In-play matched betting is different from placing bets before an event starts.
 You need to consider several factors.

 Placing in-play bets

 In-play betting differs from pre-match betting because in-play bets are not immediately placed.
-There is a 5-10 second period before a bet is confirmed, as the odds are constantly changing.
+There is a five to ten second period before a bet is confirmed, as the odds are constantly changing.